 - Impaired immune system, sometimes caused by corticosteroid therapy or HIV infections

 Importantly, sexual activity is NOT a trigger for yeast infections, though it is a risk factor for other vaginal infections, such as BV and Trichomoniasis.

 Most yeast infections result from a type of Candida fungus known as Candida albicans, which is generally responsive to standard treatments.
 However, other treatment-resistant strains do exist that are more resistant to common yeast infection treatment options.
-FemiClear for yeast infections has been shown, however, to kill >99% of both common and stubborn yeast such as Candida albicans, Candida glabrata and Candida parapsilosis.* If you experience any problems with your yeast infection treatment or curing your yeast infection, consult a healthcare professional.
+FemiClear Yeast Infection has been shown, however, to kill >99% of both common and stubborn yeast such as Candida albicans, Candida glabrata and Candida parapsilosis.* If you experience any problems with a yeast infection product or getting rid of your yeast infection, consult a healthcare professional.

 How can I help prevent recurring vaginal yeast infections?

 Yeast infections aren’t fun!
 To lower your chances of getting another one:

 - Talk with your doctor about any drugs you are now taking.
 You are more likely to get a vaginal yeast infection if you are taking certain drugs, including antibiotics, steroids, or birth control pills.